Therapeutic Horticulture

 Therapeutic horticulture describes a range of practices that involve working with plants in order to expand connection, healing, and presence.

-Current offerings are described below.
+No current offerings.
+Previous offerings are described below.

 Tending to the Present Moment